 Milton's guests in this color telecast include Kay Thompson, singer Gogi Grant, and The Will Mastin Trio (starring Sammy Davis, Jr.).
 With Mary Beth Hughes and Casey Adams.
 Berle plays a dense janitor who swallows a miniature bomb devised by scientists.
 Grant performs "Suddenly There's a Valley".
 Milton and Kay do a take-off on the recent Noel Coward/Mary Martin TV special Together with Music.
 Davis performs "That Old Black Magic" and joins Miltie for the finale where they impersonate great show biz teams.
 Jerry Lewis makes a cameo to pitch for his MD fund

 Comedian Jan Murray fills in for Berle, who fell ill during rehearsals.
-Murray's guests include Gale Storm, Dick Contino and his accordion, Ben Blue, Sidney Fields, and Joe Kirk.
-Jan performs monologues and shows clips from the 9/29/1953 episode of "The Buick-Berle Show" featuring Frank Sinatra and Tallulah Bankhead.
+Guests include Gale Storm, accordionist Dick Contino, Vic Damone, and Ben Blue.
+Jan's monologues include jokes about his move to the suburbs.
+Gale sings "I Hear You Knockin'" and Vic does "Autumn Leaves."
+Blue does a pantomime as a man in a park making friends with a young woman.
+Shown is a black-and-white dramatic sketch from the 9/29/1953 episode of "The Buick-Berle Show" featuring Frank Sinatra and Tallulah Bankhead.

 Broadcast live in color from USS Hancock stationed at San Diego, CA. Milton's guests include Elvis Presley, Esther Williams, Buddy Rich, regular Arnold Stang, and the Harry James Orchestra.
 Following Berle's monologue, Esther Williams joins him and they sing "Memories Are Made of This" with new lyrics about sailors.
 Elvis and his band perform "Heartbreak Hotel" and "Blue Suede Shoes."
 Presley introduces his "twin brother Melvin," a hick dufus played by Berle.
 The two launch into a reprise of "Blue Suede Shoes" with Berle destroying his guitar and dancing Elvis-style ...